 The second graph shows cumulative energy generation through each complete calender year.
 Like the first graph, it starts in January and it uses the same colours for each year.
 The end of 2010 wasn't a complete year, and so is not shown.

-In every year energy generation has been at least 10% more than my predicted figure of 2.7MWh – for the six years: 3.17MWh, 3.14MWh, 3.0MWh, 3.24MWh, 3.17MWh,).
+In every year energy generation has been at least 10% more than my predicted figure of 2.7MWh – for the seven years: 3.17MWh, 3.14MWh, 3.00MWh, 3.24MWh, 3.17MWh, 3.15MWh, 3.00MWh,).
 The early part of 2013 started significantly lower than other years, caught up during the July heat wave and ended the year only slightly lower than the other years, but still above my prediction.
 2015 was unusual – cumulative generation by the autumn was higher than all other years but very dull weather in the rest of the year brought the total lower.
-2014 has been the best year so far for total energy generation.
+2017 was quite high early in the first half of the year but a dull summer meant it finished almost as low as 2013.
+So far, 2014 has been the best year for total energy generation.

 To see the underlying seasonal pattern, you have to remove the short term fluctuations due to the weather.
 I did that with rolling 5 week averages (ie the average of a period from 2 weeks before to 2 weeks after the week in question.
 That removes a lot of the variability, and averaging the values across more than one year removes much of the remaining variability to give the thick black line.